Do you have trellis in your garden?

 Natural wood branches tied together in a lattice shape.
 This trellis can be made small for sitting in containers or larger to go in your garden beds.

-Re-use the frame from an outdoor sun umbrella as a tee-pee. (see right)
+Re-use the frame from an outdoor sun umbrella as a tee-pee. (see below)

 Wire mesh that is used to strengthen concrete can be bent to make an archway tunnel or attached to a wall using blocks of wood as a spacer.